artificial-polyglot/arti/README.md

 In summary, the RFC proposes a simple component architecture in which each module is a standalone executable written in the developer's language of choice.
-Each component reads a JSON input file or sqlite database from stdin and writes a JSON output file to stdout.
+Each component reads a JSON input file or SQLite database from stdin and writes a JSON output file to stdout.
 The schema of these JSON files would adhere to standards agreed upon by the developers, so that modules developed independently can be immediately integrated.